Mission, Vision & Values: What If We Shifted the Paradigm?

 Try to propose different ways of getting involved, in teams of different sizes.
 Some employees might prefer sharing their thoughts in small groups, while others would rather do it in larger venues.
 Also, try to offer a wide selection of timeslots to maximize participation.

 For example, we proposed an alternative to traditional meetings called “World Cafés”, as well as discussion groups, one-on-one interviews and presentations to certain audiences.
-Here is the approach we used, including the activities we offered:

 - Get Managers Involved